 There’s nothing quite like popping a bottle of bubbly to kick off the celebrations of the evening!
-The tradition of a wedding toast is said to date back to 6th century Greece, when wine was consumed ceremoniously to offer appreciation to the gods for good health.
-The phrase “toast” however, dates back to Shakespearean days when guests would dip stale toast into their wine to soak up the acidity and make the drink more enjoyable.
-In the late 19th century, champagne became the celebratory libation of choice, and has over time become a staple of joyous celebrations.
-These days, couples may opt for the mode affordable, and equally delicious, prosecco for their toasts!
+The tradition of a wedding toast is said to date back to 6th century Greece when wine was consumed ceremoniously to offer appreciation to the gods for good health.
+The phrase “toast” dates back to Shakespearean days when guests would dip stale toast into their wine to soak up the acidity and make the drink more enjoyable.
+In the late 19th century, champagne became the celebratory libation of choice and has become a staple of joyous celebrations over time.
+These days, couples may opt for affordable, equally delicious, prosecco for their toasts!
 At Red Gate Farms, an in-house celebratory toast can be included as an add-on to your momentous occasion.

 Commitment & Unity